narinehzargarian/narinehzargarian/README.md

 **Smart Scheduler for Students**
 Building a smart scheduler web application to help students organize projects and courses.
 Leveraging Machine Learning to develop an algorithm that optimizes schedules based on workload and deadlines.
-*Tech: React, Django, Python, Tailwind CSS, ML libraries*
+*Tech: React, Django, PostgreSQL, Python, Tailwind CSS, ML libraries*

 ---